puzzud/kami/README.md

 ## Bugs
 - Empress can be played at any time
+- Double points are not score when last two cards are duplicates
 - Game is always played if a player is dealt 5 or more soldier cards
 - Player starting each round is likely not accurrate with official rules